 Step 3 – Pour the cheesecake salad into a serving bowl, then smooth out the top.
 If you have fruit left over, feel free to decorate the top for a pretty presentation.

 Step 4 – Refrigerate the cheesecake fruit salad for at least one hour (so the pudding can set.)

 Step 5 – Serve and enjoy!

-Cover bowl and let refrigerate at least 1 hour.
+- Cover bowl and refrigerate for at least 1 hour.